UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 These are logs that record requests to and responses from a service.
 These logs are useful to trace a request through different services and to identify problems with requests.

 Expected minimum log levels for Production: Information

 ### General logging guidance

 - Health check logging is not essential and can cause log saturation.
 Prefer using health check endpoints that can be polled.

-- Consider the value of logs – avoid logging information that provides no diagnostic or audit value.
+- Consider the value of logs – avoid logging information that provides no diagnostic or audit value, and include information that makes this request different from other requests.

 - Consider the GDPR - avoid logging customer information.

 - Avoid logging binary data or large files.
 Log references to objects stored in appropriate storage instead.

-- Be consistent with data that is being logged across a project.
+- Be consistent, use the same language and format across all logs.

 - Teams should be selective about what is included in logs.
 Avoid logging many different properties in the hope of capturing everything.

 - On-premise services need to have known mitigations for failures that may occur upon trying to ingest logs (e.g., log to EventViewer, send an email notification to supporting team).

 ## Security